 We climbed around Gellért Hill our first night in Buda, mesmerized by all of the buildings and bridges lit up along the Danube.
 Budapest is one of the most beautiful cities at night.

-Though this is technically in the middle of the Danube, the vibes are more in line with the Buda side.
-This wooded park is the perfect place to get away from it all without having to go far at all.
+Though Margaret Island is technically in the middle of the Danube, the vibes are more in line with the Buda side.
+We had a long list of things to do in Budapest, but loved slowing down and spending a relaxing afternoon at this wooded park.
+Margaret Island is the perfect place to get away from it all without having to go far at all.
 It’s fun to explore on foot or in a bringo cart.

 Hiking in the Buda Hills